henriksommerfeld/blog-hugo/content/article/2020-04-17-greener-grass/index.md

 I will keep evaluating my learning and how fun I think my job is.
 In hindsight I should probably have made a change earlier, but I wasn't unhappy before either and I guess that's the tricky part when it isn't as clear as black and white.

 I hope I have contributed to better ways of working earlier in my career as well, but some things are hard to change within a specific role or company.
-Some prefer stability and familiarity, but git hooks _are_ bette than _"deployment weekends"_!
+Some people prefer stability and familiarity, but "git hooks" _are_ better than "deployment weekends"!

+Read (or listen to the audio books) [The Phoenix Project][2] and [The Unicorn Project][25] and listen to [Rich Hickey's talk _Simple Made Easy_][26] if you haven't, that's my next actions for you 😉

 [1]: https://www.imdb.com/title/tt3659388/
 [2]: https://itrevolution.com/book/the-phoenix-project/